alisaifee/djlimiter/doc/source/strategy.rst

 Rate limiting strategies
 ------------------------
 djlimiter comes with three different rate limiting strategies built-in.
-Pick the one that works for your use-case by specifying it in your flask config as ``RATELIMIT_STRATEGY`` (one of ``fixed-window``, ``fixed-window-elastic-expiry``, or ``moving-window``), or as a constructor keyword argument.
+Pick the one that works for your use-case by specifying it in your django settings as ``RATELIMIT_STRATEGY`` (one of ``fixed-window``, ``fixed-window-elastic-expiry``, or ``moving-window``).
 The default configuration is ``fixed-window``.

 Fixed Window